pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/templates.md

 When a project is created from a template, the resulting project will include:

-* A modifed `Pulumi.yaml` file, which reflects the new project's name and description.
+* A modified `Pulumi.yaml` file, which reflects the new project's name and description.
 * A new `Pulumi.<stack>.yaml` file, which includes populated configuration values as specified in the `template` section of the source `Pulumi.yaml`.
-* A copy of all other files colocated with the source `Pulumi.yaml`.
+* A copy of all other files co-located with the source `Pulumi.yaml`.

-Any occurences of `${PROJECT}` or `${DESCRIPTION}` -- in `Pulumi.yaml` or any other files -- will be replaced with their respective values.
+Any occurrences of `${PROJECT}` or `${DESCRIPTION}` -- in `Pulumi.yaml` or any other files -- will be replaced with their respective values.

-## Using custom templates with your Pulumi organization
+## Using Organization Templates within your Pulumi organization

 {{% notes "info" %}}
-Custom templates are only available to organizations using the Enterprise and Business Critical editions.
+Organization Templates are only available to organizations using the Enterprise and Business Critical editions.

 If you would like to use this feature, [contact us](/contact?form=sales) to upgrade.
 {{% /notes %}}

-A Pulumi admin can configure their organization to use custom templates with the [New Project Wizard](/docs/pulumi-cloud/developer-portals/new-project-wizard).
+A Pulumi organization admin can configure their organization to use Organization Templates with the [New Project Wizard](/docs/pulumi-cloud/developer-portals/new-project-wizard).
 By doing so, your organization's members will be able to:

 * Template and configure new Pulumi projects from their browser.
 * Automatically push code for new projects into new or existing GitHub repositories.
-* Configure [Deployments](/docs/pulumi-cloud/deployments) to automatically work with new projects.
+* Configure [Pulumi Deployments](/docs/pulumi-cloud/deployments) to automatically work with new projects.

 ### Prerequisites